microsoft/Oryx/doc/runtimes/php.md

 The following process is applied for each build:

 1. Run custom script if specified by `PRE_BUILD_SCRIPT_PATH`.
-1. Run `php composer.phar install`.
+1. Run `php composer.phar install --ignore-platform-reqs --no-interaction` if composer file found.
 1. Run custom script if specified by `POST_BUILD_SCRIPT_PATH`.

 ## Package manager